moolen/SlimVC/README.md

 # SlimVC
 This is a MVC Abstraction Layer on top of Wordpress.
-Seriously, the wordpress API sucks.
 This is a work-in-progress trial to fix it.
 This is heavily inspired by http://www.themosis.com/ (check it out!)

 # Features